fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > "O People it is true that you have certain rights with regard to your women but they also have rights over you.
 Remember that you have taken them as your wives only under Allah's trust and with His permission.
 If they abide by your right then to them belongs the right to be fed and clothed in kindness.
 Do treat your women well and be kind to them for they are your partners and committed helpers.
 And it is your right that they do not make friends with any one of whom you do not approve, as well never to be unchaste."
 >
-> "O People! listen to me in earnest, worship Allah, say your five daily prayers, fast during month of Ramadan, and give your wealth in Zakat .Perform Haj if you can afford it."
+> "O People! listen to me in earnest, worship Allah, say your five daily prayers, fast during month of Ramadan, and give your wealth in Zakat.
+Perform Hajj if you can afford it."
 >
 > "All mankind is from Adam and Eve, an Arab has no superiority over a non-Arab nor a non-Arab has any superiority over an Arab; also a White has no superiority over a Black nor a Black has any superiority over a White except by piety and good action.
 Learn that every Muslim is a brother to every Muslim and that the Muslims constitute one brotherhood.
 Nothing shall be legitimate to a Muslim which belongs to a fellow Muslim unless it was given freely and willingly."
 >